slowernews/wisdom-tldr/README.md

 ===
 ###On mistakes and failure

-Sometimes you win.
-Sometimes you learn.
-Accept failure as part of the process.<br>
+Fail fast and bounce back quickly by being [grateful](#on-gratefulness-and-happiness):<br>
-Fail fast and bounce back quickly by being [grateful](#on-gratefulness-and-happiness).
+Sometimes you win, sometimes you learn.
+Accept failure as part of the process.

 > *'Anyone who has never made a mistake has never tried anything new.'*